Darxo/Hardened/README.md

 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - All Skills from the **Lorekeeper** now have skill descriptions
+- Add Setting for making the hotkeys for **Wait** fire continuously, instead of only when released

 ### World

 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
 - Settlements now display a tooltip showing how many days ago you last visited that location
+- The Tavern now displays to you how many rumors you received so far
 - Distance text in rumors and contracts now display the tile distance range in brackets
 - World Parties with champions will display an orange skull on top of their socket
 - Peasants and Caravans on the world map display a banner